Hyperbolic and satellite Lorenz links obtained by twisting: Parents of T-links

 \begin{proof} By \refthm{AugHyperbolic}, the link $K=T(p,q)\cup J_{a_1} \cup \dots \cup J_{a_n}$ is hyperbolic if and only if the $a_i$ satisfy the hypotheses of the corollary.
 Obtain the given T-link by Dehn filling the link components $J_{a_1}, \dots, J_{a_n}$ along slopes $1/s_1, \dots, 1/s_n$, respectively.
-When the link $K$ is hyperbolic, the Dehn filling remains hyperbolic by Thurston's hyperbolic Dehn filling theorem~\cite{thurston:notes} provided the $s_i$ are sufficiently large.
-On the other hand, Dehn filling a satellite $K$ yields a satellite T-link, by de~Paiva and Purcell~\cite[Theorem~5.6]{depaiva-purcell2021satellites}, and in the case $n=1$ and $a_1=q$, Dehn filling yields an annular link by Lee~\cite{Lee:Cable}. \end{proof}
+Suppose first that the link $K$ is hyperbolic.
+Then Thurston's hyperbolic Dehn filling theorem~\cite{thurston:notes} implies that if the $s_i$ are sufficiently large, then Dehn filling yields a hyperbolic T-link.
+Now suppose $K$ is not hyperbolic.
+If $K$ is a satellite link, then Dehn filling $K$ yields a satellite T-link, by de~Paiva and Purcell~\cite[Theorem~5.6]{depaiva-purcell2021satellites}.
+Otherwise $K$ is a torus link, $n=1$ and $a_1=q$, and Dehn filling yields a torus link by Lee~\cite{Lee:Cable}. \end{proof}

 Note that \refthm{MainGeneric} in the introduction follows immediately from \refcor{FullTwistConj}.